At a Glance

 Average time to visit

 Japan kicks off its year with cold winter days and the odd snowfall.
 Although temperatures occasionally drop below freezing, winter (December to February) is usually reasonable.
 Spring (March to May) brings pleasant, warm days, and, of course, cherry blossoms – early April is probably the best time to view the blooms.
 Summer (June to August) is hot and muggy.
 Late June can see torrential rains.
 The temperature and humidity are at their worst in August.
 Apart from spring, autumn (September to November) is the most pleasant season as temperatures cool down to a cosy level and days are often clear and fine.
-Fall also means the return of the dramatic foliage season, when the parks and green areas of the city mellow into varying hues of orange and red.
+Autumn also means the return of the dramatic foliage season, when the parks and green areas of the city mellow into varying hues of orange and red.

 Established in 1901, Jinpyokaku is a historic onsen ryokan loved by many writers and artists such as